paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-004-transportation-security.md

 **(d) Availability of funds**

-(1) **In general** — Out of funds appropriated pursuant to [section 114(w) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section114/w&num=0&edition=prelim), there shall be made available to the Secretary and the Administrator of the Transportation Security Administration to carry out this section—
+(1) **In general** — Out of funds appropriated pursuant to section 114(w) 11 See References in Text note below. of title 49, there shall be made available to the Secretary and the Administrator of the Transportation Security Administration to carry out this section—

   (A) $150,000,000 for fiscal year 2008;